 Each evening Mother and Pet lay together here on this flat rock overlooking the valley to watch and listen.
 This world had no moons or lights from technological civilisation so night was always dark.
 Tonight there were no clouds so the stars were especially sharp and beautiful.
 But without clouds the night was colder than usual.
 Pet pulled Mother's shaggy gray hair around her for warmth and snuggled closer in beside Mother's neck.
 She felt, rather than heard, the very low sounds Mother would call out, talking with others of her kind beyond the valley, even beyond the horizon.
 Low frequency sounds can easily travel for great distances.
 Mother's people lived sparsely on their world, yet all remained in constant contact through their infrasonic, rumbling conversations, passing messages on, from one to the other in a huge planet-wide network.
 Mother would then translate the conversations for Pet into sounds audible to human ears.
 Mostly Pet and Mother used Mother's language when talking to each other, but when a human word would suit they used it.
 Mother intentionally continued to use what little human speech she could, in case humans visited this world again; her hope was that Pet would be able to talk to them and rejoin her people.

 Mother told her what she was hearing from others.
-It wasn't a meteor.
+That light wasn't a meteor.
 It was a spaceship and it had landed near the remains of the colony Pet's people had built all those years ago.

 Pet stood excitedly, "My people?"